-Most reviewers like the design and layout of the 2013 Audi Allroad’s interior, and most say that it is well-built and uses premium materials.
+Most test drivers like the design and layout of the Audi Allroad’s interior, and most say that it is well-built and uses premium materials.
 Several note that the five-seat Allroad has less cargo and passenger space than the competition.
-The Allroad lacks some standard features that are common on other luxury wagons, like a power liftgate and rearview camera.
+The Audi Allroad lacks some standard features that are common on other luxury wagons, like a power liftgate and rearview camera.
 A few reviewers feel it should have these, given its price tag.
 Though the Allroad wins some praise for offering optional high-tech systems, like a Wi-Fi connection for up to eight devices, some reviewers complain that the technology is distracting and tough to use.

 - "For a shopper looking to split the difference between wagon and crossover SUV, the 2013 Audi Allroad is an ideal pick." -- Edmunds

 - "If you spend most of your time on road but seek a car capable of tackling the odd off-road excursion, the Audi A4 Allroad makes great sense.
 Watch the options list, though, as features that typically come as standard on rivals cost a good deal extra." -- AutoWeek

 - "Surprisingly, the 2013 Audi Allroad is no more fuel efficient than the larger and roomier Q5 crossover.
 And the Allroad's starting price is higher, too." -- Kelley Blue Book

 Other Cars to Consider

 The Acura TSX Sport Wagon not only has a lower starting price than the Allroad, but it also has more cargo space, better fuel economy and better performance reviews.
 Though most reviewers say it’s not the sportiest or most luxurious car in the class, it gets better reviews than the Allroad.
 However, the TSX Sport Wagon does not offer all-wheel drive.